isaacs/node-lru-cache/README.md

   from the cache.
 This can be handy if you want to close file descriptors or do other cleanup tasks when items are no longer stored in the cache.

-    Note that this may be long after the item becomes _inaccessible_ by virtue of being moved to the old list, and then overridden by a new value.
-Do not depend precise timing here!

     It is called *after* the item has been fully removed from the cache, so if you want to put it right back in, that is safe to do.